 There cannot be different medical systems for one human being as we are of the same species.
 There can only be different perspectives.
-I realised this idea as I went through the journey of Chinese Medicine at International Medical University (IMU).
-I am Desmond Tee Wei Kang (in the photo above), a Chinese Medicine alumna of IMU.
+I realised this idea as I went through the journey of studying Chinese Medicine at International Medical University (IMU).
+I am Desmond Tee Wei Kang (in the photo above), a Chinese Medicine alumnus of IMU.

 My journey at IMU began with Foundation in Science in 2015 (FiS 2/15).
 At the end of FiS, frankly speaking, I was still uncertain about my future career and which healthcare industry I really was interested.
 Chinese Medicine was not my first choice then, as I did not have any idea about this ancient medical practice and I did not want take the risk to regret my choice.